Dispatches

 Technical debt, the legacy variety, is well understood: unmaintained code, brittle integrations, architecture that nobody dares touch because the team who built it left in 2019.
 But AI introduces a new variant.

-MIT's NANDA initiative reviewed over 300 publicly disclosed AI deployments and found that 95% of enterprise generative AI pilots delivered zero measurable return—not low return, zero.
+MIT's NANDA initiative reviewed over 300 publicly disclosed AI deployments and found that 95% of enterprise generative AI pilots delivered zero measurable return on the profit-and-loss statement.
+RAND Corporation reports that more than 80% of AI projects fail, roughly twice the failure rate of conventional IT projects.

 Every stalled pilot carries sunk cost.

-Gartner finds that by the end of last year, at least 50% of generative AI projects were abandoned after proof of concept due to poor data quality, inadequate risk controls, escalating costs or unclear business value.
+Gartner projects that 60% of AI projects lacking production-ready infrastructure will be abandoned through 2026, and finds that by the end of last year at least 50% of generative AI projects were already abandoned after proof of concept, due to poor data quality, inadequate risk controls, escalating costs or unclear business value.

 What that means in practice is that enterprises now hold a library of half-finished POCs, each one a monument to optimism meeting messy data.